The Gateway Region YMCA is proud to continue the important work Starting the Conversation has begun.

 The research shows that about half of all cases of chronic mental illness begin by age 14, and about three fourths begin by age 24.

-Starting the Conversation began as a grassroots initiative launched by a small group of individuals who are parents, caregivers, and family members of children and adults who are living with, or have experienced, a mental illness, mental health condition, or trauma.
-In 2015, we began our own conversation about how we could bring awareness and focus to mental health and fitness at the earliest stages of children's lives, even before any symptoms might appear.
-In 2016, we held our first event.
-Since then, interest in, and acclaim for, our program has continued to grow.
-In 2019, we became a Missouri nonprofit with section 501(c)(3) status.
+Starting the Conversation began as a grassroots initiative launched by a small group of parents, caregivers, and family members of children and adults who are living with mental illness or trauma.
+In 2015, they began a conversation about how to bring awareness to mental health and fitness at the earliest stages of children's lives.
+In 2016, the first Starting the Conversation event was held.
+The program continued to grow and in 2019, STC became a Missouri nonprofit with section 501(c)(3) status.
+In 2020, Starting the Conversation began working with the Gateway Region YMCA and in 2021, it became a program of the Y to increase its reach to the MO/IL bi-state region.

 By sharing our experiences with openness and vulnerability, and without judgment, we let others know that they are not alone, and we help them find safety and liberation in talking about their own situations.
 By normalizing these types of conversations within our families and our communities, we combat social stigmas and help foster a new generation of youth who are both supported and supportive regarding mental health issues.
 By sharing the lessons we have learned, bringing in voices of expertise, and connecting families with resources, we provide vital information and help others raise mentally fit kids.